salmon982/four-card-feature-section-master/README.md

 ### Useful resources

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [CSS Grid](https://youtu.be/rg7Fvvl3taU) - This is an amazing video which helped me finally understand CSS Grid.
 I'd recommend it to anyone still learning this concept.

 ## Author